adobeio/adobeio-documentation/sign/samples/get_signing_url.md

-# Get signing URLs for an agreement
+# Get Signing URLs for an Agreement

 This sample client demonstrates how to to get the signing URL for an agreement.